nautobot/nautobot/nautobot/docs/development/navigation-menu.md

 * `buttons` - An iterable of NavMenuButton instances to display (optional)

 !!! note
-    Any buttons associated within a menu item will be shown only if the user has permission to view the link, regardless of what permissions are set on the buttons.
+    Any buttons associated within a menu item will be hidden if the user does not have permission to access the menu item, regardless of what permissions are set on the buttons.

 A `NavMenuButton` has the following attributes: